Your health activist

 Training the people who treat the mind and body

 I always returned to Boston to treat clients and my clinical practice was filled with dozens of psychiatrists who in turn referred their patients who were cutting, burning, purging, and generally traumatized, to receive bodywork and body-centered psychotherapy, nutrition, and to learn yoga to alleviate their distress.
 I have written up these many case stories in my published books.

 Harvard Medical School

-I accepted a clinical fellowship at Harvard Medical School in 1985.
-While there, I brought bodywork therapies into outpatient psychiatry and further developed my theories and practice of somatic psychotherapy for the treatment of PTSD.
-The nurses were pleased with the results, but the psychoanalysts were apoplectic, suggesting heresy, for asserting what I know; that suicidal and traumatized people benefit from, and need to be touched, therapeutically.
-I prevailed and was appointed as a clinical supervisor, but I longed for Mexico and left Harvard.
+I accepted a clinical fellowship at Harvard Medical School.
+While there, I brought bodywork therapies into outpatient psychiatry and further developed my theories and practice of Mind Body therapies for the treatment of PTSD.
+I was appointed as a clinical supervisor, but I longed for the jungle of Mexico and my patients there and left Harvard.

 I work out 5 days a week with my trainer Irma doing pilates, yoga, weights, aerobics, Bosu, and kickboxing.
 I can do a 300-pound leg press and place my palms flat on the floor while standing (Though not both at the same time!)
 I also work and play with my therapy dog Xoco (pronounced sho-ko - it means chocolate!)

 I have already realized so many of my dreams.
 I have traveled the world, worked at my passion my whole career, and have a loving family and great friends (both 2- and 4-footed.)

 To provide you with the know-how designed just for you, to experience optimal energy, focus and high spirits.